rydmike/flex_color_picker/README.md

 for `createAccentSwatch` for as color for index [200], the rest of the index color shades are computed.

 > Please note that these helpers just produce lighter and darker shades of the provided color for lower and higher
 > swatch indexes.
-If you give e.g. the `createPrimarySwatch` the same color value as a built-in Material primary
+If you give e.g., the `createPrimarySwatch` the same color value as a built-in Material primary
-> color with index [500], you will not get the same swatch as the built-in hand tuned Material primary color swatch.
+> color with index [500], you will not get the same swatch as the built-in Material primary color swatch.

 To define color data to use with the `customColorSwatchesAndNames` property, to start using the custom color picker, first make a final **Map** with your custom `ColorSwatch` objects, and their color names.